 Use each pre-filled syringe of adalimumab only one time.
 Throw away any unused portion of the medication.
 Do not save it for later use.

-Adalimumab can lower blood cells that help your body fight infections.
+Adalimumab can lower blood cells that help your body fight infections and help your blood to clot.
+This can make it easier for you to bleed from an injury or get sick from being around others who are ill.
 Your blood may need to be tested often.
-Avoid being near people who are sick or have infections.
-Avoid activities that may increase your risk of bleeding injury.
+Visit your doctor regularly.
 Serious and sometimes fatal infections may occur during treatment with adalimumab.
 Contact your doctor right away if you have signs of infection such as: fever, chills, sore throat, or flu symptoms.

 If you have hepatitis B you may develop liver symptoms after you stop taking this medication, even months after stopping.
 Your doctor may want to check your liver function for several months after you stop using adalimumab.